swkeever/skies.dev/src/content/binary-search/index.md

 You sit down and open up the dictionary to begin searching for "octothorpe".
 What do you do?

-Well, you know the words in the dictionary are _sorted_, so you probably open up the dictionary somewhere to somewhere in the middle.
+Well, you know the words in the dictionary are _sorted_, so you open up the dictionary to somewhere in the middle.

 You see words on the page you opened up begin with the letter "G".
 "Octothorpe" cannot possibly be on any page earlier than the page with the "G" words.
 So you _completely disregard_ the pages earlier than the one with the "G" words.

-So, what do you do?
+What do you do next?
 You repeat the process on the remaining pages _after_ the page with the "G" words.
 You keep repeating this process until you have found the page with "octothorpe".